kdavies4/ModelicaRes/README.txt

 matplotlib_, which offers a rich set of plotting routines.
 ModelicaRes includes convenient functions to automatically pre-format and label some figures, like xy plots, Bode and Nyquist plots, and Sankey diagrams.
-ModelicaRes can be scripted or run from a Python_ command-line interpreter with math and matrix functions from NumPy_.
+ModelicaRes can be scripted or run from a Python_ interpreter with math and matrix functions from NumPy_.

 Credits